nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Part I/Chapter 05 - Handling Ordinary Files.markdown

 	`rm foo.html bar.html`

-	To reverse the process, uncompress and unarchive the files by executing the command-line:
+	To reverse the process, uncompress and unarchive the files by executing the command line:

 	`tar -xvf archive.tar.gz`